solita/solita.github.com/_posts/2024-07-22-the-x-files.md

 program from the program's source files.

-Make is primarily for building software incrementally with dependency tracking in place, but the modern world likes to use Make as a project interface. **That's also perfectly fine**, but it requires some extra hacking, such as
-[`.PHONY` targets](https://www.gnu.org/software/make/manual/html_node/Phony-Targets.html) and
-stringing together commands with `&&` as every line is being run in a separate shell.
+Make is primarily for building software incrementally with dependency tracking in place, but the modern world also likes to use Make as a generic way to interface with a software project. **That's also perfectly fine**, but it requires some extra hacking, such as [`.PHONY` targets](https://www.gnu.org/software/make/manual/html_node/Phony-Targets.html) and stringing together commands with `&&` as every line is being run in a separate shell.